Benefits of a USDA Mortgage

 Properties Eligible for USDA Financing are EVERYWHERE

-Too many people are under the impression that the term “rural” used to describe the USDA home loan means a home located well away from a major city.
+Too many people are under the impression that the term “rural” used to describe the USDA rural housing home loan means a home located well away from a major city.
 However, that is not really the case.